Kanji Intro II 漢字入門②

 Kawasaki

-As mentioned slightly when learning about five-Kanji jukugo, there are also compounds that are made by mixing native and Sino-Japanese words.
-There are words read in the order of ON-KUN as well as KUN-ON.
+There are also compounds made by combining native and Sino-Japanese morphemes, either in the order of ON-KUN or KUN-ON.

 TV program